-A range of First aid boxes are located at each site and listed in Appendix 1

-- 1. Appointed first aiders are employed at every site.
-Details are listed in Appendix 1. - 2.
-All accidents & cases of work related ill-health must be recorded in the accident book held at each site.
-Location and responsible persons are listed in Appendix 1. - 3.
-The person responsible for reporting accidents to the Enforcing authority/Cornwall Council (https://forms.cornwall.gov.uk/riddor/) is shown in Appendix 1. - 4.
-Health surveillance is required for all employees and their specific tasks related to their daily duties.

-FOWEY PRIMARY SCHOOL has assessed the need for first aid provision at each site.
-A range of fully qualified first aiders holding the First Aid at Work Certificate or Appointed Persons Certificate or attended First Aid for Children Course will be employed.
-There is also a range of other staff with

-Emergency First Aid at Work qualification to ensure cover for off-site and holiday activities.
-Details listed in Appendix 1.
+- A range of First aid boxes are located at each site and shown on the First Aid Plan - Appointed first aiders are employed at every site and shown on the First Aid Plan - All accidents & cases of work-related ill-health must be recorded in the accident book held at each site.
+Location and responsible persons are listed in Appendix 1. - The person responsible for reporting accidents to the Enforcing authority/Cornwall Council (https://forms.cornwall.gov.uk/riddor/) is shown in Appendix 1. - Health surveillance is required for all employees and their specific tasks related to their daily duties. - Fowey Primary School has assessed the need for first aid provision. - A range of fully qualified first aiders holding the First Aid at Work Certificate or Appointed Persons Certificate or attended First Aid for Children Course will be employed.
+There is also a range of other staff with Emergency First Aid at Work qualification to ensure cover for offsite and holiday activities.
+Shown on First Aid Plan.